IBMStreams/streamsx.tutorial.teda/docs/1.0.2/Module-6/index.markdown

 **parserRecordOutputType**

-Similar to the FileReaderCustomCSV, you parameterize this parser operator to generate just the common CDR format ReaderRecordType, which must be the same as in FileReaderCustomCSV.
+Set the parameter to the type MobileSampleMsg, which is defined in the `demoapp.streams.custom/reduced_asn1schema.spl` file.

 **RecordConverterOperator**

-Set the parameter to the RecordConverter composite, which you will create in the next task.
+Set the parameter to the RecordConverter composite, which you will customize in the next task.

 **grammarFile**